Responder Training Framework

 As above plus: Holds a formal qualification in medicine |

-Registrars and specialists who do not work in emergency medicine, trauma, anaesthesia or intensive care General practitioners in rural settings Trainee interns |
+Registrars and specialists who do not work in emergency medicine, trauma, anaesthesia or intensive care.
+General practitioners in rural settings.
+Trainee interns. |

-As above plus: A more complex understanding of conditions that lead to cardiac arrest, and post-arrest management |
+As above plus: A more complex understanding of special circumstances that lead to resuscitation events, and post-arrest management |

 |